 Windows: SplashMoney is easy to use and has more than enough features for a college student.
 It's $19.95 for the desktop version, and another $4.99 if you want synchronization with iPhone or Android apps.

 Mac: For Mac, Banktivity.
-It's pricey for a college student (the basic plan is $49.99 per year) and has more features than a student may use.
-A less expensive option is SplashMoney for Mac, mentioned above.
+It's pricey for a college student (the basic plan is $49.99 per year) and has more features than a student might use.
+One less-expensive option is SplashMoney for Mac, mentioned above.
 GnuCash is free, and while it's not as elegant as Banktivity, it will do a great job at tracking spending and a budget.

 Mobile: Of course, there are some really great mobile budgeting apps with money management tools that don't involve a computer desktop or a web browser.
-Check out PocketMoney for the iPhone or Nickel Tracker or EEBA, which are listed with other Android personal finance apps.
+Check out PocketMoney for the iPhone or Nickel Tracker or GoodBudget, which are listed with other personal finance apps.

 Budget Spending Categories

-One you choose your budgeting tool, your income and expense categories need to be defined in the software, spreadsheet, or on paper.
+Once you choose your budgeting tool, your income and expense categories need to be defined in the software or spreadsheet or on paper.
 Here are some categories a college student should consider:

 - College costs paid directly by parents, or money parents give to the student specifically to cover college expenses